superfly/fly_postgres_elixir/README.md

 ### Application

-There are two entries to add to your application supervision tree.
+Changes are needed in your application supervision tree.

+`application.ex`

 ```elixir
 defmodule MyApp.Application do